this-is-priyanshu/euler-heun-de-solver/README.md

 - **HTML, CSS**: For the web interface
 - **JavaScript**: For implementing the numerical methods
 - **Plotly.js**: For plotting the solution graph
+###### Note: It is recommended to open this project on a computer, as the interface may get distorted on a smartphone/tablet screen.